hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 }
 ```

-Please note that certain methods available in Hibernate Data implementations are currently not supported in this context.
+Please note that some methods worked in the Hibernate Jakarta Data implementation are currently not supported in the Micronaut Jakarta Data implementation.
 For more details, refer to [micronaut-data#3487](https://github.com/micronaut-projects/micronaut-data/issues/3487).
 Additionally, invoking the underlying data store handler within custom `default` methods is not yet possible, as discussed in [micronaut-data#3490](https://github.com/micronaut-projects/micronaut-data/issues/3490).

 You can explore the [complete example project on GitHub](https://github.com/hantsy/micronaut-sandbox/tree/master/jakarta-data-jpa), which also demonstrates testing against a real database using Testcontainers.